AlwaysEconomist/E-Commerce-Analysis-in-MySQL-and-Excel/README.md

 ORDER BY Total_Quantity DESC
 LIMIT 5;

 -- 6. What is the average order value by category?
+Informs pricing and promotion strategies to boost profitability per category.

 SELECT
     p.category AS Product_Category,